Ecliptia/moonlink.js/docs/content/index.md

 #footer
   ::alert{type="note" icon="lucide:pencil"}
-  If you want to add your application, join the discord server, or open a pull request at `docs/content/index.md`
+  Want to add your bot to the list?
+Join our Discord or open a Pull Request at `docs/content/index.md`.
   ::
 ::